Hazardous Waste Law

 University of Denver (Master of Arts, 1974; Juris Doctor, 1977)

-William J. Brady, an attorney in the 60 year old midwestern regional law firm, Spencer, Fane and Grimshaw, LLP, is a trial lawyer with more than 35 years experience in litigating environmental, insurance coverage and hazardous waste disposal cases on behalf of policyholders, including corporations, local governments, mining companies, aircraft manufacturers and other business and individual clients.
-His practice focuses upon releases of petroleum and petroleum based products, toxic chemicals, chlorinated solvents, heavy metals and radioactive substances.
-He has appeared in courts throughout the United States and in the Royal Courts of Justice in England, litigating against London Market insurance companies, Lloyd’s of London syndicates, and French, German, Swiss and other foreign excess and reinsurers underwriting coverage in the London Market.
+William J. Brady is a trial lawyer with more than thirty-eight years’ experience in litigating civil disputes, insurance coverage, environmental and hazardous waste disposal cases on behalf of public and private clients and policyholders.
+His clients have included international and multi-jurisdictional corporations and businesses, local governments, mining companies, aircraft manufacturers, religious organizations, elder care facilities, and individual clients.
+He has appeared in courts throughout the United States and in the Royal Courts of Justice in England, litigating against London Market insurance companies, Lloyd’s of London syndicates, and French, German and other foreign excess and reinsurers underwriting coverage in the London Market.

-Colorado has been among the leading US jurisdictions recognizing the rights of policyholder’s to recover for their environmental liabilities.
-Mr. Brady represented, tried and argued on appeal for the prevailing policyholders in several of the leading environmental insurance coverage cases.
-He has also been active at several “extreme exposure” radiation sites, including the Rocky Flats (CO), Fernald (OH) and Savannah River (SC) nuclear weapons facilities where he won a major victory for former nuclear energy workers diagnosed with cancer.
-Active and on-going involvement in the defense of Superfund potentially responsible parties (“PRPs”) includes the Lowry Landfill Superfund Site (Denver), the Heartland of America Superfund Site (Omaha), the Stead Solvent Site (Reno), F. E. Warren Air Force Base (Wyoming), several mining sites in the western United States and New Zealand, and assistance with compliance issues at the Rocky Flats Former Nuclear Weapons Facility Superfund Site (Golden).
-Mr. Brady also assisted on insurance coverage issues and assumed responsibility for settlement discussions in the Redfield Rifle Scopes litigation in Denver, a class action suit involving the largest release of groundwater contaminants/toxic gas/chlorinated solvents in US history.
+He has also been active at several “extreme exposure” radiation sites, including the Rocky Flats (CO), Fernald (OH) and Savannah River (SC) nuclear weapons facilities where his representation of aging former nuclear energy workers diagnosed with cancer resulted in reversal of the government’s decision denying medical and other economic benefits.
+He has also defended Superfund potentially responsible parties (“PRPs”) at the Lowry Landfill Superfund Site (Denver), the Heartland of America Superfund Site (Omaha), the Stead Solvent Site (Reno), F. E. Warren Air Force Base (Wyoming), several mining sites in the western United States and New Zealand, and later assistance with remediation compliance issues at the Rocky Flats Former Nuclear Weapons Facility Superfund Site (Golden).
+Mr. Brady also tried and prevailed on an appeal filed by the Cities of Littleton and Englewood, recovering benefits from seventeen insurance companies for their liabilities at the Lowry Landfill, and assisted on coverage issues and assumed responsibility for settlement discussions in the Redfield Rifle Scopes litigation in Denver, a class action suit involving the largest release of groundwater contaminants/toxic gas/chlorinated solvents in US history.